0xDkXy/AOS/README.md

 # AOS

-It is an operating system kernel made by myself.
+It is an operating system kernel made from strach by myself.

 Just for fun.